Business Administration - MBA

-This concentration is delivered in hybrid format in Harrisburg and Shippensburg.
+This concentration is delivered in hybrid format in Shippensburg.
 It is not available online.

 Undergraduate course work and degree, relevant work experience, and goals statement will be evaluated and form the basis for admission.
 To be eligible for admission to the MBA Program applicants must:

 - Have a baccalaureate degree from a regionally accredited college or university.